 We now turn to the detailed evaluation of h.
-And, as the preceding remarks make very clear, this evaluation will have to start with a development of the flow field in the boundary layer.
+And, as the preceding remarks make very clear, this evaluation will have to start with a description of the flow field in the boundary layer.

-&lt;sup>3Nusselt finished his doctorate in mechanical engineering at the Technical University in Munich in 1907 [6.5].
+&lt;sup>3Nusselt finished his doctorate in mechanical engineering at the Technical University in Munich in 1907 [6.7].
 During a teaching appointment at Dresden (1913 to 1917) he made two of his most important contributions.
 He did the dimensional analysis of heat convection before he had access to Buckingham and Rayleigh's work.
 In so doing, he showed how to generalize limited data, and he set the pattern of subsequent analysis.
 He also showed how to predict convective heat transfer during film condensation.
 After moving about Germany and Switzerland from 1907 until 1925, he was named to the prestigious Chair of Theoretical Mechanics at Munich.
 During his early years in this post, he made seminal contributions to heat exchanger design methodology.
-He held this position until 1952, during which time his, and Germany's, great influence in heat transfer and fluid mechanics waned.
+He held this position until 1952.
 He was succeeded in the chair by another of Germany's heat transfer luminaries, Ernst Schmidt.